-- Providing an additional opportunity to find out about youth who are in independent living settings or who have aged out of foster care, including getting updated information about their location, living situation, and emerging needs for support (assuming they share this information publicly on a social media platform like Facebook). - Providing easy ways for youth and young adults to reconnect in an informal way with the child welfare agency can provide these youth access to support and resources if needed. - Providing an avenue for outreach, recruitment, and retention of prospective and current foster and adoptive parents for children in foster care via social media platforms.2 - Using social media for youth behavioral health prevention programming (Clark et al, 2015). - Facilitating communication and information exchange between child welfare case managers and care providers in the community (Dodsworth et al., 2013). - Real-time and free video technologies such as Skype, Google Hangouts and Facetime can be used to support visitation between children and parents (Quinn et al, 2015). - Enhancing training and support efforts for foster families (e.g. digital stories of foster care experiences can be powerful tools for foster parent training, while online peer-to-peer forums provide a way for parents and caregivers to exchange ideas) (Child Welfare Information Gateway, 2017). - Extending the availability of services and help clients avoid the stigma associated with going to an agency (Ramsey & Montgomery, 2014).
+- Providing an additional opportunity to find out about youth who are in independent living settings or who have aged out of foster care, including getting updated information about their location, living situation, and emerging needs for support (assuming they share this information publicly on a social media platform like Facebook). - Providing easy ways for youth and young adults to reconnect in an informal way with the child welfare agency can provide these youth access to support and resources if needed. - Providing an avenue for outreach, recruitment, and retention of prospective and current foster and adoptive parents for children in foster care via social media platforms.2 - Using social media for youth behavioral health prevention programming (Clark, et al., 2015). - Facilitating communication and information exchange between child welfare case managers and care providers in the community (Dodsworth, et al., 2013). - Real-time and free video technologies such as Skype, Google Hangouts, and Facetime can support visitation between children and their parents (Quinn, et al., 2015). - Enhancing training and support efforts for foster families (e.g., digital stories of foster care experiences can be powerful tools for foster parent training, while online peer-to-peer forums allow parents and caregivers to exchange ideas) (Child Welfare Information Gateway, 2017). - Extending the availability of services and helping clients avoid the stigma associated with going to an agency (Ramsey & Montgomery, 2014).